BryceStevenWilley/BryceStevenWilley.github.io/_posts/2020-09-27-choosing_colors.md

 * A dark purple <span style="color:#3e154f;">⬤</span> for the nav bar and body text
 * A lighter fuscia <span style="color:#e4b8da;">⬤</span> for nav bar text

-I also made the header images greyscale to make them smaller (faster load times) and to blend better with the grey background.
+I also made the header images grayscale to make them smaller (faster load times) and to blend better with the grey background.

 ![The final redesign](/assets/blogs/colors/redesign_v3_1.png)